Cryomundus/hdest-ace-bootleg/README.md

 	- Inventory icons are forcefully scaled to fit.
 - Miscellaneous:
 	- Corruption Cards support.
 Somewhat.
 Removes cards that do not mix well with CC.

+### Clarifications
+---
+(1) HDest uses the existence of the CONFONT lump to check for the now-deprecated LZDoom, but it just so happens that anything that provides a CONFONT will make HD think you're running LZDoom.
+The solution?
+Remove that code because nobody fucking uses LZDoom anymore.